In this guide, I will show you how to install any addon on a Kodi build. The method demonstrated here works on Kodi 18.9 Leia and lower versions.

 How to Install Kodi Addons on Build

 The first thing you want to decide is, which addon you want to install.
 You could pick one of the best Kodi addons and get started.
 For this guide, I am going with Genesis Reborn.
-You may choose a different addon which isn’t preinstalled with Titanium Build.
+You may choose a different addon that isn’t preinstalled with Titanium Build.

 The next thing we want to do is make sure the Unknown Sources is active/enabled so that Kodi accepts third-party add-ons.
 Now, since you have already installed a third-party build, you must have already turned this option ON.
 But, just in case you disabled it for some reason, let’s enable it again.